 - Provide enough space for your outdoor unit

-Keep the outdoor unit’s surrounding clean and empty for at least 3 feet.
+Keep the outdoor unit’s surroundings clean and empty for at least 3 feet.
 Any shrubs, fences, tree limbs, etc. should be removed from its surrounding.
 And forget about decorative covers!
 The area should be empty to increase the system’s efficiency.
-One of the important air conditioners compressor works is that it dumps the heat, so if you suffocate the outdoor unit, the process becomes hard for the compressor, leading to overheating and a broken unit!
+One of the important air conditioner compressor works is that it dumps the heat, so if you suffocate the outdoor unit, the process becomes hard for the compressor, leading to overheating and a broken unit!